epgalvan/social-utility-modeling/docs/index.rst

 Utility Models for Study Social Decision-Making Handbook
 **********************

-In this handbook, we will walk, step-by-step, through the process of computationally modeling behavior in value-based social decision-making tasks - complete with conceptual and one implemented example.
+In this handbook, we will walk, step-by-step, through the process of computationally modeling behavior in value-based social decision-making tasks - complete with conceptual examples and four fully fledged walk-throughs that you can complete yourself.
 You can expect to learn about what utility models are, why one would use them to capture behavior in social decision-making paradigms, and how to computationally implement them.
 There is no required foreknowledge to conceptually understand the course, but a basic knowledge of statistical programming (i.e. MatLab, R, or Python) is of course required to implement this in your own research.